-Trying to understand California labor law can be overwhelming, but as a member of HRCalifornia, you can find the information you need all in one place.
-Our online law library is conveniently organized by the topics that are most important to human resources professionals, including benefits, compensation, discrimination, health and safety, time off and more.
-Whenever you need to know what the minimum compliance is for any HR topic or simply want a better understanding of California labor law, you can find it in the law library.
+Trying to understand California labor law can be overwhelming, but as a member of CalChamber, you can find the information you need all in one place.
+Our online HR Library on HRCalifornia is conveniently organized by the topics that are most important to human resources professionals, including benefits, compensation, discrimination, health and safety, time off and more.
+Whenever you need to know what the minimum compliance is for any HR topic or simply want a better understanding of California employment law, you can find it in the HR Library.

 Top California Labor Law Issues

 The topics below cover some of the most popular areas for which our members search.
 If you want more information on each topic, just click on the topic name.